valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 ### Plugin categories
 There are several use cases in which a plugin might rely on another.
+For example, you might want to use a supplier for your tweets, or add some authentication headers to the http request.

-Plugin Categories enable you to define an interface for your plugin which can be autowired into a `@PluginProperty` of another plugin.
+Plugin categories enable you to define an interface for your plugin which can be autowired into a `@PluginProperty` of another plugin.
+This makes it easier to

-For example, you might want to use a supplier for your tweets.
+The example below explains the implementation of a tweet supplier for the Twitter plugin.

-First, the interface is defined that includes the required functionality. `@PluginCategory()` with key is added so that can be used to find configurations of that type in the front-end:
+First, the interface is defined that includes the required functionality. `@PluginCategory()` with a key is added so that can be used to find configurations of that type in the front-end:
 ```kotlin
 @PluginCategory(key = "tweet-supplier")
 interface TweetSupplier {